cloudposse/atmos/website/docs/core-concepts/stacks/templating.md

 ---
-title: Stack Mixins
+title: Stack Templating
-sidebar_position: 6
+sidebar_position: 7
-sidebar_label: Mixins
+sidebar_label: Templating
-id: mixins
+id: templating
 ---

 Mixins are reusable snippets of configurations (like regions, tags, etc) included in stack configurations to avoid repetition and enhance modularity.